Bekkelien/eth_miner_alarm/README.md

 ```

 ### Rename config
-Rename config.default.yaml to config.yaml and enter information in config, NB pwd are i cleartxt, so use a disposable email adress to send from
+Rename config.default.yaml to config.yaml and enter information in config, NB pwd are in cleartxt, so use a disposable email adress to send from

 ``` shell
 mail: